 Midland States Bancorp, Inc. is a diversified financial holding company headquartered in Effingham, Illinois.
 Its wholly-owned banking subsidiary, Midland States Bank, has branches across Illinois and in Missouri, and provides a full range of commercial and consumer banking products and services, business equipment financing, merchant credit card services, and trust and investment management services and insurance and financial planning services.
-As of December 31, 2021, we had assets of \$7.44 billion, deposits of \$6.11 billion and shareholders' equity of \$663.8 million.
+As of December 31, 2022, we had assets of \$7.86 billion, deposits of \$6.36 billion and shareholders' equity of \$758.6 million.

 Our strategic plan is focused on building a performance-based, customer-centric culture, creating revenue diversification, seeking accretive acquisitions, achieving operational excellence and maintaining a robust enterprise-wide risk management program.
 Over the past several years, we have grown organically and through a series of acquisitions, with an over-arching focus on enhancing shareholder value and building a platform for scalability.
-Most recently, on January 25, 2022, the Company announced the signing of a branch purchase and assumption agreement with FNBC Bank & Trust ("FNBC") whereby Midland has agreed to acquire the deposits and certain loans and other assets associated with FNBC's branches in Mokena and Yorkville, Illinois.
-We expect to acquire approximately \$86 million of deposits and approximately \$26 million of loans.
-The transaction is expected to close during the second quarter of 2022, subject to regulatory approval and other customary closing conditions.
+Most recently, on June 17, 2022, the Company completed its acquisition of the deposits and certain loans and other assets associated with FNBC's branches in

+Mokena and Yorkville, Illinois.
+The Company acquired \$79.8 million in assets, including \$60.3 million in cash and \$16.6 million in loans, and assumed \$79.8 million in deposits.
 On June 1, 2021, the Company completed its acquisition of substantially all of the trust assets of ATG Trust, a trust company based in Chicago, Illinois.
-In July 2019, the Company completed its acquisition of HomeStar and its wholly-owned banking subsidiary, HomeStar Bank.
 Additional information on recent acquisitions is presented in Note 2 to the consolidated financial statements in Item 8 of this Form 10-K.

 Our principal lines of business include traditional community banking and wealth management.
 Our traditional community banking business primarily consists of commercial and retail lending and deposit taking.
-Our wealth management group provides a comprehensive suite of trust and wealth management products and services, and has grown to \$4.22 billion of assets under administration as of December 31, 2021.
+Our wealth management group provides a comprehensive suite of trust and wealth management products and services, and has \$3.51 billion of assets under administration as of December 31, 2022.